 Sticking a gun into the waistband without a holster is a popular image.
-It seems like we have seen gangsters and tough guys do this in many movies.
+It seems like we have tough guys do this in many movies.
 While it may be convenient, I do not expect it to be very comfortable.
 If you have ever doubted the value of a good holster (and a good sense of personal values), consider this story from Chicago.

 On Halloween last year, 19-year-old Terrion Pouncey made a decision that would change his life forever.
 He decided to rob the Maxwell Street Express, a hot dog stand at 1058 W. 87th Street in Chicago’s notoriously sweet and loving south side.
 His choice of intimidating weapon was a .38-caliber pistol, which was then and is now almost certainly prohibited in this all-American “gun-free municipal zone.”